941design/podsink/SPECIFICATION.md

 - **Navigation:**
   - Use ↑↓ or j/k to navigate menu items
   - Press Enter to select the highlighted option
-  - Use keyboard shortcuts (s/p/e/q/d/c/x) to jump directly to an option
+  - Use keyboard shortcuts (p/e/q/d/c/x) to jump directly to an option
   - Press ESC or x from any submenu to return to main menu
   - Counts for Queue and Downloads are automatically updated when returning to the main menu

 - **Search Mode:**
+  - Triggered from the subscriptions view (`[s]`) or by typing `search <query>` in the REPL.
-  - When search is selected, a text input prompt appears: `search>`
+  - Displays a text input prompt: `search>`
-  - Type query and press Enter to execute search
+  - Type a query and press Enter to execute a podcast search
-  - Press ESC to cancel and return to main menu
+  - Press ESC to cancel and return to the previous view
+  - Episodes view also supports `[s]` to open an episode search prompt (`episodes search>`), filtering results by title or podcast

 ### Episode State Machine
 | State | Description | Transitions |